Rei-SwitchBot/faq/en-us/Meter Series.md

 5. If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2, SwitchBot Hub Mini Matter Enabled

+---
+### Troubleshooting The Numbers on SwitchBot Meter’s Screen Are Partially Missing

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding the issue you mentioned, could you please provide a photo showing the missing numbers on the Meter screen so that we can determine whether the device needs to be replaced?
+Also, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.